Global Sourcebook for International Data Management

 999999

 The first two digits represent the national department.
 The third and fourth digits represent a postal zone, whereby 00 indicates the capital of the department, 01-89 are for street addresses, and 90-99 for post office boxes.
 The final two numbers indicate further postal sub-districts.
-The position of this code in the address block has not yet been defined.

 Metadata containing postal code formatting rules, exceptions and regular expressions can be acquired